 Once you have gathered all the necessary ingredients for the recipe, you can start preparing your very own Vanillekipferl biscuits.
-Here are the instructions to baking these biscuits:
+Here are the instructions on how to make vanillekipferl:

 Besides the ingredient list and the instruction for baking the biscuits, here are some tips to help you along the way:

 That’s it for the sample recipe, courtesy of the Official Austrian Travel Guide.
 We hope the instructions are easy enough to follow and wish you a lot of luck if this is your first foray into biscuit baking!